DingoDang1113/dingodang1113/README.md

 # 👋 Hello World, I'm Shali Peng!

-I'm a career changer now thriving as a software engineer specializing in **Ruby, JavaScript, SQL, and Python**, based in the San Francisco Bay Area.
-With 7/8 years of experience in data analytics and reporting in banking at JP Morgan Chase, I bring a wealth of insights into my coding projects.
+I'm a career changer now thriving as a software engineer specializing in **Ruby, JavaScript, SQL, and Python**.
+With 6 years of experience in data analytics and reporting at JP Morgan Chase, I bring a wealth of insights into my coding projects.
 My academic background includes a Master's degree in Psychology from Columbia University which enriches my approach towards problem-solving in software development.
 I’m passionate about continuous learning and contributing to meaningful projects.

 - 🔭 I’m currently working on [Trip Planner MERN Stack Project](https://tripplanner-mern-1f758b15cb93.herokuapp.com/)
 - 🌱 I’m currently learning Google Maps API